 Congress to Campus: Webinar Program

-The Congress to Campus: Webinar Program is a new pilot program from FMC which is tailored to, but not limited to, the structure of community colleges.
-Through a partnership with iCohere, a company from California which provides alternative educational experiences with technology, the Congress to Campus: Webinar was provided free to its audience.
-The webinar program adapted our flagship Congress to Campus Program into a more affordable, manageable internet broadcasting format.
+The Congress to Campus: Webinar Program was piloted in fall of 2014 and proved very successful.
+Through a partnership with iCohere, a company which provides alternative educational experiences with technology, the piloted Congress to Campus: Webinar was provided free to its audience.
+The webinar program, adapted our flagship Congress to Campus Program, into a more affordable, manageable internet broadcasting format.